 There is no miracle formula to be a good teacher.
 Just explain clearly, be empathetic, and be creative.

-Find out how Spanish tutors in America set their rates…
+Wondering what to charge?
+Check out how Spanish tutors in Australia set their rates.